CASFRI/CASFRI/docs/specifications/cas_specifications.md

 from hydrologic, chemical, and biotic gradients that commonly have
 strong cross-correlations.
 Two of the classes; fen and bog, are peat-forming with greater than 40 cm of accumulated organics.
-The three non- peat forming wetland types are shallow open water, marsh (fresh or salt water), and swamp.
+The three non-peat forming wetland types are shallow open water, marsh (fresh or salt water), and swamp.
 A non-wetland class is also included.
 The Vegetation Modifier is assigned to a wetland class to describe the amount of vegetation cover.
 The Landform Modifier is a modifier label